raulsenaferreira/SiMOOD/README.md

-# PHD_with_Carla
+# Repository of the paper
-Building safety monitors for deep learning inside CARLA simulator
+Benchmarking safety monitors for deep learning inside CARLA simulator